Sunday, May 18, 2025

 can use part or all butter but won’t work as well

-Walmart–shortening (whiter, similar to hi ratio)/vegetable shortening taste test
+Walmart–shortening (whiter, similar to hi ratio)/vegetable shortening

 2 lb. powdered sugar